Michael Chappell: Military career

 After leaving school, Chappell briefly served an industrial blacksmith apprenticeship with 13 Command Workshop REME.
 However, finding this not to his liking, in 1952, at age 17, he enlisted as a private in the Royal Hampshire Regiment, a British Army line-infantry regiment, and in 1955, transferred to the Gloucestershire Regiment, another British Army infantry regiment.
 During his 22-year military career he saw service in Cyprus, Germany, Libya, Malaya, Swaziland, Ulster and various British garrisons.

 He retired in 1974 as a Regimental Sergeant Major of the 1st Battalion (Rifle Volunteers) of the Wessex Regiment, a British Army Territorial Army infantry regiment.

 Writing and illustrating career

 He first began painting military subjects for his own interest in 1968, turning professional when he left the army.
-His many years of military service actually wearing the kit and using the weapons give him a unique insight in his illustrations.
-Consequently, Chappell has gained worldwide popularity as a military illustrator, having written and illustrated over 100 books, many for Osprey Publishing.
+His many years of military service actually wearing the kit and using the weapons gave him a unique insight in his illustrations.
+Consequently, Chappell gained worldwide popularity as a military illustrator, having written and illustrated over 100 books, many for Osprey Publishing.

 A number of his original artworks are held in the Glenn Christodoulou Collection.